-John Hardie: Edinburgh & Scotland flanker suspended from duty
+John Hardie: Scotland flanker suspended from duty for alleged cocaine use

 - From the section Rugby Union

-Edinburgh's Scotland flanker John Hardie has been suspended from duty pending an internal investigation.
+Scotland flanker John Hardie's suspension from Edinburgh and Scotland duty is because of alleged cocaine use, BBC Scotland understands.

-The New Zealand-born back-rower, 29, will not be considered for selection for either his club or for Scotland.
+Scottish Rugby announced on Friday that Hardie would not be considered for selection pending an internal investigation.

-No further details were given, with a Scottish Rugby statement adding only that "we are unable to comment further given the nature of the investigation".
+The union said in a statement that it was "unable to comment further given the nature of the investigation".

-Hardie is therefore set to be omitted when Gregor Townsend names his squad for the autumn Tests on Monday.
+Hardie will be omitted from Scotland's squad for the autumn Tests on Tuesday.

 It is the latest disciplinary issue to rock Edinburgh, with captain Magnus Bradbury already suspended pending the outcome of an internal hearing into how he suffered a head injury on a night out after Edinburgh's recent Pro14 win over Zebre.